franckgaga/glosmathtools/README.md

 - bilangual nomenclatures (for bilangual documents)
 - bilangual abbreviations

-At the time being, the documentation is based on `ulthese` class and in french only.
+The documentation is based on `ulthese` class.

 ## Licence